kjhealy/kieranhealy.hugo/content/blog/moral-economy.markdown

 devices that pretend they can talk with and understand you, but which are really just verbal command lines operating on the narrowest of gauges.
 If you stray from the expected path at all, the illusion of both interactivity and smartness is destroyed.
-That happens because is indexical pronouns and contextual meanings are appallingly difficult problems to solve programatically.
+That happens because indexical pronouns and contextual meanings are appallingly difficult problems to solve programatically.
 Until they figure out how to interpret what you really want, the people who program the computer